zjruff/pycnet-audio/docs/index.rst

 			Duration of the recording in seconds.

 CLE_36702_v5_class_scores.csv
-	Lists the class scores generated by PNW-Cnet v5 for the set of spectrograms generated from the .wav files listed in CLE_36702_wav_inventory.csv.
+	Lists the class scores generated by PNW-Cnet v5 for the set of spectrograms generated from audio files listed in the inventory file.
 Fields in this file are as follows:

 		Filename
 			Name of each spectrogram image file.